mongodb/docs/source/reference/glossary.rst

       Queries are requests that return a selection of documents from the database system.
 Specify MongoDB, queries using :term:`JSON` documents and the :term:`database operators <operator>` to describe documents.
-In the :option:`mongo` shell, issue queries using the :js:func:`find()` and :js:func:`findOne()` functions.
+In the :program:`mongo` shell, issue queries using the :js:func:`find()` and :js:func:`findOne()` functions.

    projection